billylittlejohn/Stocks-and-Shared-Dynatrace-Plugin/README.md

 3. Edit the JSON to complete the plugin, this is up to you.
 I would advise you to have the group as the industry e.g. Technology, and the device as the name of the stock, in this case the stock is Dynatrace and the first metric is DailyHigh.
 	- Change the name of the python and JSON file from emptyJSON and EmptyPlugin.
 The remaining changes will all be made in the JSON only.
 Do not alter the python yet.
 	- Change the name of the `package` int the `source` section, this must match the new name of the python file
-	- change the `name` field, this must always begin with custom.remote.python.
+	- change the `name` field, this must always begin with custom.remote.python e.g. custom.remote.python.stocks
 	- change the `version`
-	- change the `technologies`
+	- change the `technologies` to something like `Stocks and Shared`
-	- change the `display name` from within the `metrics` section
+	- change the `display name` from within the `metrics` section to something like `Daily High`
-	- change the `display name` from within the `configUI` section
+	- change the `display name` from within the `configUI` section to something like `Stocks and Shares Plugin`

 4. Upload the changes by using the same sdk commands as in phase 1, remember that if you do not change the version name in the JSON, this will fail